vhbelvadi/LaTeX-lecture-notes-class/README.md

 **Current release:** v1.1

-**Project site:** [Click here to view](https://vhbelvadi.github.io/LaTeX-lecture-notes-class/) (You're probably already here)

 **Description:** A LaTeX document class built for lecture notes for classes/seminars, entire courses or brief talks.

 A detailed article about this class can be found on [the author's website](http://vhbelvadi.com/latex-lecture-notes-class/).
-The same data condensed into brief notes about working with this class, for those who are familiar with this sort of thing, can be found here.
+The same data condensed into brief notes about working with this class, for those who are familiar with this sort of thing, can be found below.

+**Download**: To work with this class the absolute minimum requirements are the .cls and .sty files, but this repository has several other files too.
+The easiest approach is to [download the latest release](https://github.com/vhbelvadi/LaTeX-lecture-notes-class/releases/latest) and manually extract the two required files.
+Alternately, you can use svn or git sparse checkouts.

 ## Installing the class